Time to read: 5 minute read

 Work with Font Sizing and Formatting

 Choose simple, highly legible fonts for maximum readability, and keep sizing at the standard; 12pt, but with certain sans-serif fonts, 10pt will be legible.
-In keeping with simplicity, choose two fonts at the most to work with throughout your resume.
+In keeping with simplicity, choose two fonts at most to use throughout your resume.
 Lastly, use typography to make your job titles and company names to stand out on your resume.
 Use a different font, larger font size, bolded type, etc. to make this information stand out and given hierarchy on the page.
 Some popular fonts for resumes:

 - Times New Roman.